 To be clear on this one, hand-held is better.
 It takes longer but the assessor retains control of the assessment.
-Some noise assessment consultancies use wearable noise meters way too much, and I have come across reports of assessors who turned up on the client's site, stuck a load of wearable noise meters on various people, then went off to the pub for lunch, came back, retrieved the meters, left again and submitted a report based on those.
+Some noise assessment consultancies use wearable noise meters way too much, and we have come across reports of assessors who turned up on the client's site, stuck a load of wearable noise meters on various people, then went off to the pub for lunch, came back, retrieved the meters, left again and submitted a report based on those.
 That is utterly hopeless - to do a noise assessment you need to actually assess - i.e. see the work being done, look for variances between people, and identify where the peaks are and decide what if anything can be done about it.
 There is detailed reasoning on the hand-held versus wearable meters here - both have their place and a good consultant should say they use both but hand-held is their primary tool.

-7. Ask about the consultant's competence
+7. Ask about the consultant's competence for noise assessments

 Ask for proof of them having done the Institute of Acoustics Certificate of Competence in Workplace Noise Assessment, or IOSH's equivalent 'Noise At Work - Assessment and Management'.
 These are detailed courses which go into a lot of the technicalities of noise assessment.